nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 Using VS Code menu View > Debug, clicking on the debug icon on the left hand toolbar or hitting the CTRL+SHIT+D shortcut you'll reach the debug view.
 There you'll find the launch configurations for debug that we've setup above (see the drop down at the top) and the familiar green play button (or F5 if you prefer).

-When a debug session is active you will find a lot of familiar stuff:
+When a debug session is active you will find a lot of familiar features:
 - debug toolbar with the usual operations (pause, step over, into, out, restart and stop)
 - variables list
 - call stack that you can use to navigate up and down